How to Actually Take Care of Your Denim

 What kind of denim do you have?

 It’s the raw vs. pre-washed debate.
 Scratch that, it’s not really a debate, we’re just going to tell you how to know the difference.
-First, raw denim is uniform in color; it’s dark wash and very stiff upon purchase.
-It’s the kind of denim you can’t wear a white tee with, or sit on any light colored surfaces, but they get better and better with age.
-On the other hand, pre-washed denim is the worn-in, sometimes distressed pair you’re likely going to live in.
+First, raw denim is uniform in color; it’s a dark wash and very stiff upon purchase.
+It’s the kind of denim you can’t wear a white tee with, or sit on any light-colored surfaces, but they get better and better with age.
+On the other hand, pre-washed denim is the worn-in, sometimes distressed pair already broken in for you.

 1. Don’t Wash

 This is not a PSA per se, because at this point, you’ve heard endless tales on why you should avoid throwing your jeans into the wash.
 Here’s the thing, putting your dark denim in the machine is only going to cause it to fade…fast.
 Another thing: your distressed denim is already a bit vulnerable, so the tumbling and rubbing action is only going to promote more fraying (unless that’s what you’re after).
-Hold off washing as long as possible—at least 10 wears—we’re about to give you a few insider-y tips as to how to get away with it.
+It’s also better for the environment—less wash = less water used = less detergent being flushed into our water.
+Hold off washing as long as possible—at least 10 wears—we’re about to give you a few insider tips as to how to get away with it.

 2. Spot Clean